 - Safeguarding children

-All of the Personal Assistants approved by this Scheme must meet standards covering Promotion of Users’ Rights, Confidentiality, Independence and Risk.
+All of the Personal Assistants approved by the Schemes must meet standards covering Promotion of Users’ Rights, Confidentiality, Independence and Risk.
 Approved Personal Assistants are required to sign up to Terms and Conditions as well as codes of conduct.

 An Approved Assistant

-- Being on the SWC database of Approved Personal Assistants will help potential service users to find you.
+- Being on the database of Approved Personal Assistants will help potential clients to find you.

-- As an Approved Personal Assistant all the necessary checks will have been carried out in advance by the Action for People.
+- As an Approved Personal Assistant all the necessary checks will have been carried out in advance.
 This will save you and your employer time as well as money.

 - Finally, by achieving Approved status you show commitment to and evidence of adhering to high professional standards in social care.
 This gives you a distinct advantage over other candidates.